vblanco20-1/vulkan-guide/docs/chapter-2/cleanup.md

 All the others we are going to convert to use the deletion queue.

-Lets add the deletion queue code to the swapchain code
+Let's add the deletion queue code to the swapchain code
 ```cpp
 void VulkanEngine::init_swapchain()
 {